melles1991/usecuewebsite/_posts/2019-7-04-a-long-overdue-redesign.md

 ## The new brand

 I wrote an article called '[A tribute to the web](/blog/a-tribute-to-the-web/)'.
-It outlines what the redesign/new brand aims to communicate.
+It outlines what the redesign/new brand aims to communicate: respect for the web.
 The new brand consists of three principles: the underlined u, the color blue and the font Times New Roman.
 The first two represent the term 'usecue' and the latter represents the absence of form.
 Let me explain...

 ## The underlined 'u' and the color blue